Menu

 Catherine Herfeld is an assistant professor for Philosophy of the Social Sciences and Social Theory at the University of Zurich, Switzerland.
 She is also an associate editor of the Journal of Economic Methodology.
 Her research interests fall into the fields of philosophy of economics, economic methodology, history of economics, Integrated History and Philosophy of Science (&HPS), and empirical philosophy of science.
 In her work, she mainly brings an &HPS approach to address philosophical and historical questions about economics, such as how model transfer into and from economics into other domains looks like, the nature of rational choice explanations, the history of rational choice theories, the nature of thought experiments in economics, and the status of first principles in economics, among other issues.
 She is also interested in diversity issues in the field of economic methodology and conducts empirical research on the underrepresentation of women in philosophy.

-Jennifer Jhun (Treasurer)
+Jennifer Jhun (treasurer)

 Jennifer Jhun is an Assistant Professor in the Philosophy Department at Duke University, as well as a Faculty Fellow at the Center for the History of Political Economy.
 She holds a PhD in Philosophy from the University of Pittsburgh.
 Her main research interests lie in the philosophy of science, especially economics, though she occasionally thinks about issues in other areas such as psychology and physics.
 These days, she is at work on a project that investigates antitrust from a history and philosophy of science perspective.
 She co-hosts Smith and Marx walk into a bar: A history of economics podcast (hetpodcast.libsyn.com) and her academic website can be found at www.jenniferjhun.com